Etale and crystalline companions, II: Companions and corollaries

 \begin{example} Take $X = \PP^1_k \setminus \{0,1,\infty\}$ with coordinate $\lambda$ and let $\calE$ be the middle cohomology of the Legendre elliptic curve $y^2 = x(x-1)(x-\lambda)$.
 (This is similar to \cite[Example~4.6]{kedlaya-isocrystals} except with $N=2$.)
 Using the Tate uniformization of elliptic curves with split multiplicative reduction, one can show that $\calE$ is docile and for $\lambda \in \{0,1,\infty\}$, $N_\lambda(\calE)$ equals the generic value (i.e., its slopes are 0 and 1). \end{example}

-We next extend some results of Koshikawa \cite{koshikawa} from crystalline to \'etale coefficients. \begin{defn} Let $\calE$ be an $E$-algebraic $\ell$-adic coefficient object for some number field $E$, and fix an embedding $E \hookrightarrow \overline{\QQ}_p$.
+We next extend some results of Koshikawa \cite{koshikawa} from crystalline to \'etale coefficients.
+(This is only meant to be a representative sample to illustrate the technique.) \begin{defn} Let $\calE$ be an $E$-algebraic coefficient object for some number field $E$, and fix an embedding $E \hookrightarrow \overline{\QQ}_p$.
 We say that $\calE$ is \emph{isoclinic} if for all $x \in X$, $N_x(\calE)$ consists of a single slope with some multiplicity; if this slope is always 0, we say moreover that $\calE$ is \emph{unit-root}.
-Note that it suffices to check this condition at generic points, and that it implies local constancy of $N_x(\calE)$ on $X$.
+It suffices to check this condition at generic points; it implies local constancy of $N_x(\calE)$ on $X$.

 We say that $\calE$ is \emph{absolutely isoclinic/unit-root} if it is isoclinic/unit-root with respect to every choice of the embedding $E \hookrightarrow \overline{\QQ}_p$.
-Note that if $\calE$ is absolutely isoclinic, then we can twist by a constant object of rank 1 to make $\calE$ absolutely unit-root (at the expense of possibly enlarging the number field generated by Frobenius traces).
-See \cite[Example~2.2]{koshikawa} for an example of a coefficient object which is unit-root but not absolutely isoclinic. \end{defn}
+If $\calE$ is absolutely isoclinic, then by Kronecker's theorem on roots of unity, we can make $\calE$ absolutely unit-root using a constant twist (at the expense of possibly enlarging the number field generated by Frobenius traces).
+By way of contrast, see \cite[Example~2.2]{koshikawa} for an example of a coefficient object which is unit-root but not absolutely isoclinic. \end{defn}

-\begin{defn} A coefficient object $\calE$ on $X$ is \emph{isotrivial} if there exists a finite \'etale cover $f: Y \to X$ such that $f^* \calE$ is trivial.
+\begin{defn} A coefficient object $\calE$ on $X$ is \emph{isotrivial} if there exists a finite \'etale cover $f\colon Y \to X$ such that $f^* \calE$ is trivial.
 This implies that $\calE$ is absolutely unit-root, but not conversely \cite[Example~3.5]{koshikawa}.
-By Lemma~\ref{L:companion irreducible}, if two semisimple coefficient objects are companions, then one is isotrivial if and only if the other is. \end{defn}
+By Lemma~\ref{L:companion irreducible}(d), if two semisimple coefficient objects are companions, then one is isotrivial if and only if the other is. \end{defn}

 \begin{theorem}[after Koshikawa] Let $\calE$ be a coefficient object on $X$ which is absolutely unit-root.
 Assume in addition either that $\calE$ is semisimple, or that each irreducible constituent of $\calE$ has determinant of finite order.
 Then $\calE$ is isotrivial. \end{theorem} \begin{proof} In both cases, we may reduce to the case where $\calE$ is irreducible with determinant of finite order (using Lemma~\ref{L:decompose to finite order} in the first case).
 Using Corollary~\ref{C:deligne}, we may reduce to the crystalline case.
 We may then apply \cite[Theorem~1.4]{koshikawa} to conclude. \end{proof}